Members

 Annie Seaton

 Annie lives on the beautiful east coast of Australia, where she loves sitting in her writing chair, gazing at the ocean and writing stories.
-She has always been fascinated by all things historical and has found her niche writing steampunk, where strong heroines and brooding heroes fight together to make their alternative world a better place.
-She has recently signed with Lyrical Press, and is looking forward to seeing her first novella, Winter of the Passion Flower released in March 2012.
-She is currently working on her second project, Summer of the Moon Flower, a novel length follow up.
+She has always been fascinated by all things historical and loves writing in the steampunk genre, where strong heroines and brooding heroes fight together to make their alternative worlds a better place.
+Her published forays into steampunk are Winter of the Passion Flower and Summer of the Moon Flower.
+She is excited about her current historical project involving her love of South Pacific history and pirates!
+She has been also been successful in writing contemporary romance with her Affairs series with Entangled Publishing.

 Annie lives with her husband, and “Bob” the dog and two white cats, in a house next to the beach in a small coastal town of New South Wales.
 Their two children are grown and married, and she loves spending time gardening, walking on the beach and spoiling her two grandchildren